How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 15

-Expand the disk drivers from the Device Manager and check if both disk types are active.
-To remove the SATA disk, first shut down the VM.
+Expand the disk drives from Device Manager.
+Then, check if both disk types are active.
+The primary purpose is to remove the SATA disk and shut down the VM.

 NVMe VMware Virtual N SCSI Disk Device